 Have you ever noticed that your toddler loves to wipe up spills or sweep up a mess?
 This is actually a wonderful developmental milestone that we see as early as 18-months.
 Kids love to participate in daily routines –think: toddler see, toddler do!
-It’s best to set up your little one with his or her own tools and assign a job.
+It’s best to set up your little one with his own tools and assign a job.
 Maybe they get to wipe the kitchen table with their special sponge and spray bottle (*with kid-safe cleaning solution of course).
-You can also take turns sweeping –mommy can sweep with the big broom and your tiny friend can use his or her own mini broom.
+You can also take turns sweeping –mommy can sweep with the big broom and your tiny friend can use his own mini broom.
 You can make it even speechier by providing a challenge!
 You can sweep from the rug to the door; sweep to the left; spray 3 times and then wipe; and so on!

 Some of the explanatory theories that babies begin to construct from a very early age are:

 Theory of objects – Babies understand the fundamental principles about how objects move in space and time.
-Every time your baby’s playing with any toy, he or she is further building on this theory understanding how the object moves and how it can be manipulated.
+Every time your baby’s playing with any toy, he is further building on this theory understanding how the object moves and how it can be manipulated.

 Theory of numbers – Babies begin forming two types of numerical systems that serve as the base for future mathematical use.
 One for small, exact numbers, and the other for larger quantities of numbers.